FANTASIA

 SYNOPSIS

 Much to his dismay, Rowan Powell is caught in the middle of them both.
 When he is called to the stand, Rowan regales the court with tale of his mother’s abduction, the demise of his godfather, and the deathly inheritances bestowed upon him.
-Pursued by unknown enemies, they steer him and his best friend, Maggie, across the country in a quest to set his family free.
+Pursued by unknown enemies, they steer him across the country in a quest to set his mother free.

 Meanwhile in the North Atlantic, Damerae Bournewick Jr. leaves behind a troubled past in The Caribbean and voyages on the S.S.
 ORMONDE, bound for the promise of a new life in Liverpool.